 In interviews I’m often asked about the inspirations for my stories.
 Here are the stories behind the stories.
 I hope you enjoy these behind-the-scenes looks at my books.

-A RESPECTABLE ACTRESS Coming in October 2015.
-This novel about beautiful young actress wrongly accused of murder was inspired by the life of Frances Anne Kemble, a noted British actress who came to America for a theater tour with her father to help pay off his debts.
+A RESPECTABLE ACTRESS This novel about beautiful young actress wrongly accused of murder was inspired by the life of Frances Anne Kemble, a noted British actress who came to America for a theater tour with her father to help pay off his debts.
 In Philadelphia she met Pierce Butler, a St Simons Island, Ga plantation owner.
 The two married and Fanny accompanied him to Butler’s Island.
 She was horrified at what she saw there and wrote a book about her experiences.
 Fanny was never accused of murder but her marriage to Butler didn’t last and she returned to England.
 My fictional actress, India Hartley, must stand trial for the shooting of her co star before she can even think about her future.

 The custom of giving jewels that convey a message to one’s true love, and the sad history of a prominent 19th century Savannah family inspired this story of a young woman who receives a bracelet from a secret admirer.
 When she realizes the message is a deadly one, she must track down the donor before he ruins her engagement to her childhood sweetheart and destroys her family’s reputation.
 The Sorrel-Weed house on Madison Square was the inspiration for the mansion of my fictional Celia Browning and her family.

 CAROLINA GOLD–A LowCountry Novel